-School of Education

-Barry Kanpol, Dean

-Joe D. Nichols, Graduate Program Director

-260-481-4146 ~ www.ipfw.edu/educ ~ Neff Hall 250
+School of Education Barry Kanpol, Dean 260-481-4146 ~ ipfw.edu/educ ~ Neff Hall 250

 Graduate programs in education are designed to prepare candidates to be master teachers, administrative leaders, or professional counselors.
 Graduate endorsements provide an opportunity for those pursuing a master's degree to enrich their ability to respond to the needs of a diverse school population.